 Credit: WINLAB, Rutgers University

-The National Science Foundation's (NSF) leadership of this Initiative has three intertwined components:
+The National Science Foundation's (NSF) leadership of wireless research has three intertwined components:

 - Establishing platforms for advanced wireless research enabled by a new industry consortium and engagement of public and private partners;